insidewhy/smell-baron/README.markdown

 ./build-release.sh
 ```

-You can also get prebuilt binaries from github (but don't trust me, build it yourself):
+You can also get a prebuilt binary from github (but don't trust me, build it yourself):

 ```
 wget https://github.com/ohjames/smell-baron/releases/download/v0.1.0/smell-baron